 Mix everything together until a batter forms.
 Scoop about ⅓ cup quantities of batter and add to a hot frying pan and cook until crispy on both sides.

 Serve fritters with your favourite sauce (I like mayo) and a sprinkle of fresh parsley.

 This fritter recipe is also pretty forgiving and can be adapted with what veggies you have on hand.
 When it is the end of the week, see what vegetables you have around and throw them in as well for a delicious variation.
 My favourite alternative would be the addition of grated sweet potato with the zucchini, although peas and corn are always a favourite.

 These zucchini fritters are perfect for a light lunch or paired with a salad for a weeknight dinner.
 They are quick to make, healthy and a classic family favourite.

 If you do make this recipe, please be sure to leave a comment and rating below!
 And tag any of your creations on Instagram with #eightforestlane as I would love to see.

 - ¾ cup self-raising flour

 - Grate zucchini and place in a bowl.
 Sprinkle with a pinch of salt and set aside for 5 minutes.
 The salt will draw out the excess liquid.

 - Using your hands, squeeze out as much excess moisture from grated zucchini as possible.
-Place zucchini back into a bowl and add flour, savoury yeast, herbs and the egg lightly beaten.
+Place zucchini back into a bowl and add flour, savoury yeast, herbs and the egg.
 Mix everything together until well combined.

-- In a non stick pan sprayed with oil over medium heat, fry heaped tablespoon amounts of the batter per fritter into the pan, pressing down to ensure the fritter cooks evenly.
+- In a non stick pan, heat a tablespoon of olive oil over medium heat.
+Scoop about ⅓ cup amounts of the batter per fritter into the pan, pressing down to ensure the fritter cooks evenly.
 Cook for 2-3 minutes each side or until golden brown on each side and cooked through.
 Transfer onto a plate lined with a paper towel and repeat with remaining mixture, adding more oil as necessary until all batter is used.